jakobhviid/BigDataCourseExercises/infrastructure/README.md

 ## Create workspace and service accounts for students
 We will create a namespace, a service account, and a role for each namespace.
 The service account will be used together with a role binding to create a kubeconfig file for each of the students.

 The above-mentioned steps are automated in the script [create-user.sh](create-user.sh).
-The file[create-users.sh](create-users.sh) parses the file [users.txt](users.txt) which includes a list of students for which we want to create access for.
+The file [create-users.sh](create-users.sh) parses the file [users.txt](users.txt) which includes a list of students for which we want to create access for.

 ### Step by step